jerdog/bluesky-notify/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run tests
+4. Submit a pull request

-5. Submit a pull request
+Please include tests and documentation updates with your changes.

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments